Create an AsyncAPI document for a Slackbot with WebSocket

 2info:

-3 title: Create an AsyncAPI document for a Slackbot with WebSocket
+3title: Create an AsyncAPI document for a Slackbot with WebSocket

 6 The Heart-Counter manages popular messages in a Slack workspace by monitoring message reaction data.